fetchai/agents-aea/packages/fetchai/skills/error/README.md

 ## Description

-The error skill is used to handle incoming envelopes which cannot be properly decoded or have no target skill.
+The error skill is used to handle incoming envelops that cannot be properly handled by the framework.

+It handles the following cases:

+- AEA receives an envelope referencing an unsupported protocol,
+- AEA experiences a decoding error when reading an envelope,
+- AEA receives an envelope referencing a protocol for which no skill is active.

 ## Handlers

-* error_handler: handles problematic messages.
+* error_handler: handles problematic envelopes/messages.